bohemicastudio/ppl-myapi/README.md

 $service = new PplMyApiShipmentService($pplApi);
 $shipmentBatchUrl = $service->createShipmentBatch($shipmentBatch);

-// Then we can get the shipment batch detail - parsing of shipment batch detail will work only if there is only one shipment in the batch
-// Otherwise you need to parse the response yourself
-$shipmentBatchDetail = $service->getShipmentBatchDetail($shipmentBatchUrl);

 // Ideally, you should create a delayed queued job for this, that will try this after 1 minute and repeat for let's say 10 minutes (as PPL API does not provide any webhook or callback)
 // But if you are forced to do it in the same request, you can do it like this:
 $attempts = 0;
 while ($attempts < 24) {
     sleep($attempts === 0 ?
 3 : 2);
+    // Then we can get the shipment batch detail - parsing of shipment batch detail will work only if there is only one shipment in the batch
+    // Otherwise you need to parse the response yourself
     $detail = $service->getShipmentBatchDetail($shipmentBatchUrl);
     if ($detail->isFullyCompleted()) {
         $count = 0;
         foreach ($detail->items as $item) {
+            // Make sure the directory exists
             $name = 'pdf/' . $item->shipmentNumber . '_' . $count . '.pdf';
             file_put_contents(public_path($name), $pplApi->request($item->labelUrl)->getBody()->getContents());
             $count++;